10 No contact trick or treating ideas for 2020. 10 creative & fun social distancing safe ideas for trick-or-treating this Halloween.

 I’m excited too, because Halloween seems a “normal” part of childhood and one thing I don’t want my children to miss out on, if there’s a safe way to go about it.

 We don’t need to cancel Halloween – we just need to get creative!!

 I’ve pulled together a great list of low contact trick of treat ideas to set up at your house that I know costumed children will surely enjoy!

-10 Safe Ideas for Trick of Treating in 2020
+10 Safe Ideas for Trick of Treating this Halloween

 Here are 10 clever alternatives to trick-or-treating this year and also for handing out candy to costumed trick-or-treaters who come to your house for a sweet treat.

 1) Spookacular Neighborhood Halloween Scavenger Hunt with Candy Stations

 An epic Halloween scavenger hunt will allow kids of all ages social distance fun this holiday.
 If you’re forgoing trick or treating, this allows you to still walk around in costumes and check out all the Halloween decorations in your neighborhood or nearby area.

 Add prizes like these stretchy skeletons or candy of your own for found scavenger hunt items to add fun to this spooktacular scavenger hunt.